ialbert/genescape-central/README.md

 genescape annotate names.txt
 ```

-will generate the file containing the top 10 most common functions:
+will generate the file containing the top 10 most common functions across these genes:

 ```
 goids,labels